SivaBalant-06/Siva_Python_Foundation_Training/Project/README.md

 2. Setup the database using provided schema.
 3. Update `config/db.properties` with your DB credentials.
 4. Run `test_services.py` to validate functionality.

+## CONCLUSION
+The CarConnect case study successfully demonstrates how a modular and scalable Python backend system can be built to support real-world business operations such as vehicle rental.
+Through clean architecture, layered components, and reliable database integration, it provides a foundation for expanding into a full-fledged enterprise application.
+With comprehensive unit tests, exception handling, and separation of concerns, the solution ensures reliability and future maintainability.

 ## Author
 Siva Balan T — Hexaware Case Study Project